-There is a primary diagnostic function (defined in plot_caland.r) that plots several variables (see appendix G for variables) from the model output file, and two secondary diagnostic functions (defined in plot_scen_types.r and plot_uncertainty.r?) that use files generated by the plot_caland function.
-Plot_caland compares one or more scenarios with a baseline scenario, and has two modes: 1) general diagnostics and 2) individual practice evaluation.
+The plot_caland() function has two modes: (1) general diagnostics as described above and (2) individual practice evaluation.
 The general diagnostics mode produces a variety of time series and snapshot plots for regular scenario simulations, while the individual practice mode is designed to calculate per-area statistics for a single practice from a pair of simulations carefully constructed to isolate the desired practice.
-Plot_caland supports CALAND outputs with and without black carbon, plots for aggregate and individual land categories, a cutoff year for time series, and a selection for acres or hectares as the diagnostic area units.

-The secondary diagnostic functions allow a user to generate some tailored figures for specified variables, scenarios, and land categories (with optional aggregation of all regions/ownerships/land types).
-Plot_scen_types co-plots multiple land types within a single scenario, and plot_uncertainty generates shaded uncertainty plots from a set of three appropriate simulations (e.g., mean, maximum, and minimum emission configurations).
+There are two additional diagnostic functions, plot_scen_types() and plot_uncertainty() (defined in plot_scen_types.r and plot_uncertainty.r), that use the .csv output files from plot_caland().
+These secondary diagnostic functions allow the user to generate tailored figures for specified variables, scenarios, and land categories (with optional aggregation of all regions, ownerships, and land types).
+The plot_scen_types() function plots multiple land types within a single scenario on a single plot, while the plot_uncertainty() function generates shaded uncertainty plots from a set of three appropriate simulations (e.g., mean, maximum, and minimum emission configurations).

-4. Baseline and alternative land use and management scenarios for the Natural and Working Lands Climate Change Implementation Plan
+4. Baseline and alternative land use and management scenarios for the Draft California 2030 Natural and Working Lands Climate Change Implementation Plan